CloudElementsOpenLabs/heimdall/README.md

     // The name you want to display when creating an instance "name": "Desk.com",

-    // On oauth 1 or 2 Elements, optionally keep state on a cookie.
-Useful when an endpoint does not support a "state" parameter
-    "cookieAuth": false,

     // Either: oauth1, oauth2, or basic
     "authType": "oauth1",